 The Home remedy soda (sodium hydrogen carbonate) is versatile in the household and can make life incredibly easier without plastic.
-Natron is a natural mineral (raw form is Nahcolith) that is particularly common in the US state of Colorado and is mined.
-The mineral soda has, among other things, fat dissolving, antibacterial, and odor neutralizing and is therefore a versatile home remedy.
+Baking soda is a natural mineral (the raw form is nahcolite) that is particularly common and mined in the US state of Colorado.
+The mineral baking soda has a fat-dissolving, antibacterial and odour-neutralizing effect, making it a versatile household remedy.
 Both for your health & care, as well as for kitchen & household.

-I have prepared for you a small list of possible applications of Baking soda in the household, through which you can do without a lot of plastic waste.
-I myself have tried almost all of these applications and can tell you this environmentally friendly packaged soda* recommend.
+I have compiled a small list of possible applications for Baking soda in the household that can help you avoid a lot of plastic waste.
+I have tried almost all of these applications myself and can tell you this environmentally friendly packaged soda* recommend.
 Let's go!

 There is nothing more important than our health.
-For this, a lot of money is spent every year on care products, which are often stretched with chemical additives and, as we know, can also contain microplastics.
-In addition to the microplastic, the packaging also makes a lot of waste.
-Since the home remedy soda is a real all-rounder, it can also help us in the area of health & personal care to make less waste.
+A lot of money is spent every year on care products that are often laced with chemical additives and, as we know, can also contain microplastics.
+In addition to microplastics, the packaging also generates a lot of waste.
+As the household remedy baking soda is a real all-rounder, it can also help us to make less waste in the area of health & body care.

-When you mix baking soda into warm water, you can simply massage it into your hair and have a wonderful plastic-free shampoo replacement that degreases your hair and does your scalp good naturally.
-You can also use the home remedy baking soda to lighten your hair color a bit!
-To do this, after the application just described, simply go out in the sun for an hour to dry or let your hair dry under a towel.
-The soda-water mixture you must then rinse again from your hair.
+If you stir baking soda into warm water, you can simply massage it into your hair and have a wonderful plastic-free shampoo substitute that degreases your hair and is good for your scalp in a natural way.
+You can also use baking soda as a home remedy to lighten your hair color!
+To do this, simply go out in the sun for an hour to dry your hair or leave it to dry under a towel.
+You then need to rinse the baking soda and water mixture out of your hair.

 2. baking soda as deodorant

-Make your own deodorant with the help of sodium bicarbonate.
-Take an old spray bottle, 100 ml of boiled and lukewarm water (never more than 49°C!!!) and add 10 drops of lime essential oil and 1-2 tsp of baking soda.
+Simply make your own deodorant using sodium bicarbonate.
+Take an old spray bottle, 100 ml of boiled and lukewarm water (never more than 49°C!!!) and add 10 drops of essential lime oil and 1-2 teaspoons of baking soda.
 Then stir a few more times.
-If it doesn't work, then you should add some more water.
-Be sure to shake well before each use, as the oil will settle.
-Let's hear if it worked!
+If it doesn't work, you should add a little more water.
+Be sure to shake well before each use as the oil will settle.
+Let us know if it works!

-The more acidic the environment (lower pH), the more comfortable bacteria feel.
-To deacidify your body, sodium hydrogen carbonate helps.
+The more acidic the environment (lower pH value), the more comfortable bacteria feel.
+Sodium hydrogen carbonate helps to deacidify your body.
 It neutralizes acids and turns them into salts.
-Unfortunately, I have found sodium bicarbonate capsules only in a plastic package.
-Sodium bicarbonate can also be infused into the veins.
-But you should definitely talk to your family doctor about this, because soda has more "power" than you can imagine.
-It acts as an antidote to harmful toxins in your organism.
+Unfortunately, I have only found sodium bicarbonate capsules in plastic packaging.
+Bicarbonate of soda can also be infused into the veins.
+But you should definitely talk to your GP about this, because baking soda has more "power" than you can imagine.
+It acts as an antidote to harmful toxins in your body.

 4. baking soda for healthy skin

-The home remedy sodium bicarbonate is wonderful for healthy skin.
-It purifies and promotes blood circulation in your skin.
-Say acne, athlete's foot and Co. with soda the fight.
-You can, for example, take a bath with soda water.
+Baking soda is a wonderful household remedy for healthy skin.
+It detoxifies and promotes blood circulation in your skin.
+Declare war on acne, athlete's foot and the like with baking soda.
+For example, you can soak yourself in a bath with baking soda water.

 5. bicarbonate of soda against hangover

-Since sodium bicarbonate is alkaline, it counteracts and neutralizes the acid in the stomach.
-So it helps you with stomach problems and acid regurgitation after a night of drinking and reduces your hangover.
+As baking soda is alkaline, it counteracts the acidity in the stomach and neutralizes it.
+It therefore helps you with stomach complaints and acid reflux after a night of drinking and reduces your hangover.

 6. baking soda against blackheads

-There are many products from advertising that are supposed to help against blackheads.
-The cheap and plastic-free alternative is the home remedy sodium bicarbonate.
-Again, you can mix the soda paste with a little water.
+There are many advertised products that are supposed to help against blackheads.
+The cheap and plastic-free alternative is the household remedy baking soda.
+Again, you can mix the baking soda paste with a little water.
 Apply the mixture to your nose and massage it in.
-The home remedy sodium bicarbonate removes dead skin cells and excess oil on your skin.
-This also eliminates the root cause of blackheads.
+The baking soda home remedy removes dead skin cells and excess oil from your skin.
+This also removes the actual cause of blackheads.

-Baking soda inhibits bacterial growth in the intestines by raising the pH level.
-Such alkalization further strengthens the natural bacterial defenses of your intestines, and the bladder infection can pass quickly.
+Baking soda inhibits bacterial growth in the gut by raising the pH value.
+This alkalization further strengthens your intestine's natural bacterial defences and the bladder infection can pass quickly.
 To do this, drink a glass with a level teaspoon of sodium bicarbonate 2-3 times a day.
-However, sodium bicarbonate is only a quick fix.
-Therefore, in case of cystitis, I recommend you to additionally consult a doctor.
+However, bicarbonate of soda is only a quick fix.
+If you have a bladder infection, I therefore recommend that you also consult a doctor.

 8. baking soda as toothpaste

-Soda and salt make a mixture in which you can dip your toothbrush and prevent plaque and discoloration.
-However, this compound should not be a permanent toothpaste replacement.
-There is still a wonderful alternative solution to conventional toothpaste.
-Since toothpaste makes a lot of plastic waste and often has questionable ingredients, you should check out your Toothpaste with coconut oil easy to make yourself.
+Baking soda and salt make a mixture in which you can dip your toothbrush and prevent plaque and discoloration.
+However, this mixture should not be used as a permanent toothpaste substitute.
+There is another wonderful alternative solution to conventional toothpaste.
+Since toothpaste creates a lot of plastic waste and often contains questionable ingredients, you should choose your own toothpaste.
+Simply make your own toothpaste with coconut oil.

 9. bicarbonate of soda against sore throat

 Baking soda is also super effective against sore throats.
-Simply make a "gargle solution" with a teaspoon of baking soda and 200 ml of water.
-Stir vigorously and gargle 3x a day with the liquid.
+Simply prepare a "gargle solution" with a teaspoon of baking soda and 200 ml of water.
+Stir vigorously and gargle with the liquid three times a day.

 10. baking soda against bad breath

 Baking soda not only cleans the teeth, but also helps wonderfully against bad breath.
-Again, fill a glass with water, add a teaspoon of baking soda and gargle 3 times a day.
-The sodium hydrogen carbonate neutralizes the pH value of your mouth.
-Simply use it like conventional mouthwashes or mouthwash.
+Again, fill a glass with water, add a teaspoon of baking soda and gargle three times a day.
+The sodium bicarbonate neutralizes the pH value of your mouth.
+Simply use it like a conventional mouthwash or mouthwash.

 11. baking soda after sunburn

-Your skin is already burned and you usually walk around for a few days now, like a cancer.
-However, the home remedy bicarbonate of soda will help you here as well: Fill some water in a small tub and add about a teaspoon of baking soda per liter.
-Now you can soak your clothes that are directly on the burned areas (T-shirt etc or a normal cloth) in the water and then put them on or on your skin.
-In this way, sodium bicarbonate is a good help against sunburn and promotes the regeneration of your skin.
+Your skin is already burnt and you usually walk around like a crab for a few days.
+The home remedy baking soda will help you here too: Pour some water into a small tub and add about a teaspoon of baking soda per liter.
+Now you can soak your clothes that are lying directly on the burnt areas (T-shirt etc. or a normal cloth) in the water and then put them on or place them on your skin.
+In this way, baking soda is a good help against sunburn and promotes the regeneration of your skin.

 12. baking soda against sweaty feet

-Since sodium bicarbonate has the wonderful property of neutralizing odors, you can also use sodium bicarbonate as a natural foot bath against sweaty feet.
-Sodium hydrogen carbonate makes your skin much softer.
+As baking soda has the wonderful property of neutralizing odours, you can also use baking soda as a natural foot bath against sweaty feet.
+Sodium bicarbonate makes your skin much softer.

 13. sodium bicarbonate against heartburn

-Baking soda has been used for many decades to treat heartburn.
-Again, just dissolve a teaspoon of baking soda in a glass of water and drink it.
-But as a long-term solution to heartburn, I'd rather recommend you tackle the root causes.
-Drink less alcohol, exercise more, and eliminate mental stress.
+Baking soda has been used to treat heartburn for many decades.
+Simply dissolve another teaspoon of baking soda in a glass of water and drink it.
+But as a long-term solution to heartburn, I recommend that you tackle the causes.
+Drink less alcohol, exercise more and eliminate mental stress.

 14. baking soda as a bath additive

-Run a warm bath (not hotter than 49°C because sodium bicarbonate will turn into caustic soda and harm your skin) and add about 100g of baking soda.
+Run a warm bath (not hotter than 49°C because sodium bicarbonate will turn into caustic soda and damage your skin) and add about 100g of baking soda.
 Your skin will be so soft and clean that you can do without plastic waste from any creams.
-You can also combine your bath with Dead Sea bath salts.
+You can also combine your bath with bath salts from the Dead Sea.

-Soda in the application in kitchen & household
+Using baking soda in the kitchen & household

-In addition to the application for health & care, soda also has fantastic applications in the kitchen & household.
-With sodium bicarbonate, many things can be produced or solved ourselves, for which we would probably have preferred a chemical household remedy from a plastic bottle under normal circumstances.
-In kitchen & household you can use the miracle cure sodium hydrogen carbonate for example as follows:
+In addition to its use for health and care, baking soda also has fantastic uses in the kitchen and household.
+You can use baking soda to make or solve many things yourself, for which we would probably have preferred a chemical household remedy from a plastic bottle under normal circumstances.
+In the kitchen and household, for example, you can use the miracle cure sodium bicarbonate as follows:

 15. baking soda as scouring milk

 You can make your own scouring milk from baking soda, citric acid and cornstarch and save yourself a lot of plastic waste.
-Even without citric acid and cornstarch, you can use baking soda and a little water to make a paste that's really something.
-Stubborn stains on kitchen utensils or even stains from carpets can be removed wonderfully with baking soda.
-For carpets, you can simply sprinkle the baking soda powder on the dirty spots, let it soak in for half a day and vacuum it up.
-Works perfectly and is easy on the nerves. 😉 You can get citric acid and starch here:
+Even without citric acid and cornstarch, you can combine baking soda with a little water to make a paste that packs a punch.
+Stubborn stains on kitchen utensils or stains from carpets can be removed wonderfully with baking soda.
+With carpets, you can simply sprinkle the baking soda powder on the dirty areas, leave it to work for half a day and then vacuum it up.
+It works perfectly and is easy on the nerves. 😉 You can buy citric acid and cornstarch here:

 Citric acid is available here